Cultural impact of the Beatles: Literature, academia and science

-Twenty-first-century relevance
+21st-century relevance

 The Beatles continue to be viewed as representing the ideals of the 1960s.
 In Inglis's description, "their voices and faces were the most recognized symbols of the 'swinging sixties' and they became – and remain – the iconic images of the decade."
 In 2004, the band were the most-represented act in Rolling Stones list of the "500 Greatest Songs of All Time", with seven out of 23 Beatles songs making the top 30.
 In 2009, Global Beatles Day was founded as an international celebration of the band's music and social message.
 The event takes place on 25 June each year in memory of the Our World performance of "All You Need Is Love".

 Writing in The New York Times Magazine in 2016, cultural commentator Chuck Klosterman said that the group were "only slightly less popular now" than they were in the 1960s.
 He wrote that the group were "arguably" responsible for everything related to rock music, "including the very notion of a band's breaking up", and noted that no other rock group had faced unrelated assassination attempts against half its members.
-Klosterman concluded that, "In any reasonable world, the Beatles are the answer to the question "Who will be the Sousa of rock?"
+Klosterman concluded that, "In any reasonable world, the Beatles are the answer to the question 'Who will be the Sousa of rock?'"

 In the 2000s, Elvis Presley had been the only other defunct musical act to generate as much continued news and interest as the Beatles.
 His mass appeal curtailed significantly by the end of the 2010s, while the Beatles' popularity has endured with younger generations.
 The amount of Google searches for "Beatles" spiked by 48.59% in 2019, relative to the previous four years.
 That same year, the Beatles' music was streamed on Spotify 1.7 billion times; 30% of listeners were between the ages of 18 and 24, followed by 25- to 29-year-olds, at 17%.
 In other words, almost half of listeners were aged under 30.

 As of June 2019, "Yesterday" remained one of the most covered songs in the history of recorded music, with over 2,200 versions.
 According to figures published by Broadcast Music Incorporated (BMI), the song was played over 7 million times on American radio during the twentieth century.
 (Note: The BMI report placed "Yesterday" as the seventh most performed song of the century.
 The Beatles were also represented in this top 100 by "Something" at number 17 and "Michelle" at number 42 (both with over 5 million performances), and "Let It Be" at number 89 (over 4 million).)

+A 2026 study published in PLOS One found that Beatles songs and lyrics appeared in academic article titles numerous times, "identifying 2,237 exact references and 963 instances of creative wordplay in data from Scopus."